AndrewEllis93/Print-Tuning-Guide/articles/troubleshooting/extrusion_patterns.md

 ---

 {: .compat}
-:dizzy: The concepts on this page is relevant to all printers, but certain parts are tailored to **Voron** printers.
+:dizzy: The concepts on this page are relevant to all printers, but the specific adjustment instructions are tailored to **Voron** extruders.

 ---
 <details open markdown="block">